talaviram/TICK/README.md

 CURRENT STATE:
 --------------
-Since I do this in my spare (which become more limited with COVID19, small kids), This is still WIP.
+Since I do this in my spare (which became more limited with COVID19, small kids), This is on-going WIP.

 I do it too slowly. (mostly fiddeling with responsive UI to be good enough for mobile and desktop).

-But the basic metronome does work.
+Having said that, the metronome plug-in been used on-stage for a while now.
+And it's still very usable.

 Background:
 -----------
 If you ever worked with more than one host (DAW), you've discovered each one got their own built-in metronome.
-Those greatly differ in available sounds and routing cabilities.
+Those greatly differ in available sounds and routing capabilities.
-While many hosts allow sending metronome as MIDI, this requires tidious set-up.
+While many hosts allow sending metronome as MIDI, this requires tedious set-up.

 TICK is tailored made to make a small portable Metronome plug-in.
 It can also work in standalone mode, meaning it can have agnostic time to the host itself.